Australia: Actor fatally shot while filming music video

 - The video being filmed was for the hip hop group Bliss n Eso

+(CNN)Police in Australia are investigating the death of a young actor during a music video.
-(CNN)An Australian actor was shot and killed Monday as he filmed a gunfire scene for a hip hop video, authorities said.

-Johann Ofner, 28, was shot in the chest and pronounced dead at the scene, according to CNN affiliate Seven News.
+Johann Ofner, 28, was shot and killed as he filmed a gunfight scene for hip hop group Bliss N Eso's latest video.
+He was pronounced dead at the scene, according to police.

+In a statement, representatives for the band said Ofner was "fatally injured when a prop gun was discharged."

+"The gun was loaded with blanks, not live ammunition," the band said.

 Detective Inspector Tom Armitt said that "during the filming (of the music video) several firearms were used."